 Grades: Students must earn a combined GPA of 2.0 for all required core courses in the major.
-Students must also earn a final grade of C- or better in each individual course within a concentration including electives.
-Requirements: A minimum of 64 credit hours as follows:

-'''

-I. Required core courses for all Environmental Studies majors: (31 credit hours).

-All of the following:

-BIO 1160 General Biology (4cr)

-BIO 2020 Ecology (4cr) OR ENS 2010 Applied Ecology (4cr)

-CHM 1160 General Chemistry I (5cr)

-ECO 2030 Survey in Economics (4cr)

-ENS 1150 Perspectives in Environmental Studies (2cr)

-ENS 2500 Topics in Environmental Governance (4cr)

-Choose one from the following list:

-MAT 1415 Applied Statistics I (2cr) & MAT 1416 Applied Statistics II (2cr) (Students must complete the two-course Statistics sequence.)
-MAT 2410 Calculus I (4cr) Choose one from the following list:

-PHI 2520 Environmental Ethics (4cr) REL 2130 Religion and Environmental Justice (4cr) ''' II.
+Students must also earn a final grade of C- or better in each individual course within a concentration.
+Requirements: A minimum of 52-57 credit hours (total credits depends on concentration) as follows: I. Required core courses for all Environmental Studies majors: (31 credit hours).
+All of the following: BIO 1160 General Biology (4cr) BIO 2020 Ecology (4cr) OR ENS 2010 Applied Ecology (4cr) CHM 1160 General Chemistry I (5cr) + CHM 1150 General Chemistry I Laboratory (0cr) ECO 2030 Survey in Economics (4cr) ENS 1150 Perspectives in Environmental Studies (2cr) ENS 2500 Topics in Environmental Governance (4cr) Choose one from the following list: MAT 1415 Applied Statistics I (2cr) & MAT 1416 Applied Statistics II (2cr) (Students must complete the two-course Statistics sequence.)
+MAT 2410 Calculus I (4cr) Choose one from the following list: PHI 2520 Environmental Ethics (4cr) REL 2130 Religion and Environmental Justice (4cr) II.
 Courses within the concentration: (21 to 26 credit hours, depending on the concentration).
 See below for a list of concentrations and their requirements.
-III.
-Environmental Studies Electives Systems: (7 to 12 elective credit hours depending on the concentration).
-See individual concentration requirements for minimum elective credit hour requirements.
-Contingent upon approval by the relevant head of concentration, any 2000 level or higher course may count as an elective toward the major.
-For reference and to use as an advising guide, the most common elective courses are organized below under Environmental Studies Elective Systems.
-In practice, the systems serve to guide students in their choices of electives to best enrich and complement their paths through the major.
-3.2.10.4 - Concentrations Environmental studies majors must declare a concentration, and each concentration requires specific courses in addition to the environmental studies core requirements.
+Concentrations Environmental studies majors must declare a concentration, and each concentration requires specific courses in addition to the environmental studies core requirements.
 Earning a double concentration requires completion of all requirements for both concentrations, and is possible and encouraged for motivated students.
 It requires careful planning; interested students should consult with their advisors.
-3.2.10.4.1 - Conservation and Society Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
-I. Required courses:

-BIO 1080 Introduction to Conservation Biology (4cr) BIO 4700-4760 Topics in Conservation Biology (minimum 4 credit hours) ENS 4600 Environmental Leadership in Community (4cr) ENS 4840 Environmental Studies Internship Seminar (1cr) ENS 4850 Environmental Studies Internship (2-16cr) GBL 2250 Introduction to Geographic Information Systems (4cr) - II.
-One of the following courses: - ECO 3800 Environmental and Ecological Economics (4cr) ENS 3190 Community-Based Environmental Education (4cr) ENS 3220 Introduction to Environmental Law (4cr) ENS 3500 Global Environmental Health (4cr) - III.
-Elective Credit Hours: Minimum 10 elective credit hours; refer to section below on Environmental Studies Elective Systems.
-3.2.10.4.2 - Ecological Forestry Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
+Conservation and Society Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
+ENS core courses (31 credits) combined with required courses for the Conservation and Society Concentration (23 credits) total 54 credits.
+I. Required courses: BIO 1080 Introduction to Conservation Biology (4cr) ENS 4600 Environmental Leadership in Community (4cr) ENS 4840 Environmental Studies Internship Seminar (1cr) ENS 4850 Environmental Studies Internship (2-16cr) GBL 2250 Introduction to Geographic Information Systems (4cr) II.
+One of the following courses: ECO 3800 Environmental and Ecological Economics (4cr) ENS 3190 Community-Based Environmental Education (4cr) ENS 3220 Introduction to Environmental Law (4cr) ENS 3500 Global Environmental Health (4cr) III.
+Topics in Conservation Biology (minimum of 4cr) BIO 4700-4760 Topics in Conservation Biology (2-4cr) OR ENS 4750-4789 Topics in Conservation Biology (2-4cr) Ecological Forestry Concentration Requirements: In addition to the requirements listed above for all environmental studies majors, the following requirements must be met to fulfill this concentration.
+ENS core courses (31 credits) combined with required courses for the Ecological Forestry Concentration (23 credits) total 54 credits.
 It is strongly recommended that all students pursuing the Ecological Forestry Concentration commit to a minimum of two years working on the Forestry Crew.
 I. Required Courses: